 Figure legends

 Figure 1.
+Overview of the study.
+(A) Dosing and sampling scheme for Hymenoptera venom-allergic patients.
+The majority of patients received a maintenance dose of 100 µg, while a small subset of patients was up-dosed to a maintenance dose of 200 µg. d, day; w, week; y, year.
+(B) Sampling scheme for non-allergic beekeepers.

+Figure 2.
 Component-resolved IgE responses in patients undergoing venom-specific immunotherapy.
 (A) HBV- and allergen sIgE levels in HBV-allergic patients before therapy (V1; n=36) and 3-6 weeks (V2; n=29), 3-6 months (V3; n= 20), and approx. one year (V4; n=14) after initiation of VIT.
 Statistical analysis was performed separately for each allergen across the respective visits using Mixed-effects analysis with Geisser-Greenhouse correction.
 (B) sIgE sensitization rates in percent of HBV-allergic patients at visits 1 and 2 using the cut-offs of 0.1 and 0.35 kUA/L.(C) Proportion of allergen sIgE titers normalized to the total HBV sIgE titer depending on patient visits.
 The graphs depict the average proportion of the individual allergens over all patients. sIgE values below 0.1 kUA/L were considered non-detectable and counted as zero.
 (D) Changes in HBV- and allergen sIgE titers from visit 1 to visit 2 represented as calculated delta values.
 For the calculation, sIgE values below 0.1 kUA/L were considered non-detectable and counted as zero.
 Statistical analysis was performed using Kruskal-Wallis test.
 (E) YJV- and allergen sIgE levels in YJV-allergic patients before therapy (V1; n=50) and 3-6 weeks after initiation of VIT (V2; n=40).
 The paired values of the two visits were compared for each allergen separately using Wilcoxon test.
 (F) sIgE sensitization rates of YJV-allergic patients at visits 1 and 2 using the cut-offs of 0.1 and 0.35 kUA/L. (G) Changes in YJV- and allergen sIgE titers from visit 1 to visit 2 represented as calculated delta values.
 For the calculation, sIgE values below 0.1 kUA/L were considered non-detectable and counted as zero.
 Statistical analysis was performed using Kruskal-Wallis test.
 Data is displayed either as box-and-whisker plots showing minimum to maximum values or as part of whole plots.
 HBV, honeybee venom; V, visit; VIT, venom-specific immunotherapy; YJV, yellow jacket venom.